softrams/uswds-gatsby-apidocs-starter/README.md

-# FHIR API Hub Documentation
+# API Hub Documentation

 Built with [Gatsby](https://www.gatsbyjs.org/) starter with [US Web Design System](https://designsystem.digital.gov/).

-Kick off your project with this default boilerplate.
-This starter template currently includes support for writing pages in Markdown and API Sandbox using Swagger UI.
-Please checkback later as we add more support.
+Kick off your API project or a suite of APIs with this default boilerplate.
+This starter template uses Hub concept to feature one or more API products and currently includes support for writing pages in Markdown and providing API Sandbox using Swagger UI.

 You may checkout the demo app at https://uswds-gatsby-apidocs-starter.softrams.cloud.